ChuhanZhangGit/Interview_Prep/Note.md

 ### Graph Errors
 - DFS / BFS
 Before or during traversal need to keep track to visited nodes, prevent revist node, to ***avoid LOOPs and Overflows***.

+BFS: Update the visited flag immediate after the node have been put into queue.
+If not but update flag after polling the node from the queue, in case current level's nodes has parent/children relation with each other, some nodes will be visited multiple times before the visited flag gets updated.

 ---

 ### Syntax Errors